 - Low self-image; not seeing your own beauty and worth.

 Passionate Mars is the red love planet that fuels us with desire, drive and ambition, and is the celestial ruler of hot-headed Aries.
-When Mars stations direct you might possess:
+When Mars stations direct or during its pre-retrograde shadow you might possess:

 - Extreme anxiety that clouds judgment.